civo/terraform-provider-civo/README.md

 ...
 ```

-In order to test the provider, you can simply run `make test`.
+In order to test the provider, you can simply run "make test".

 ```sh
 $ make test
 ```

 In order to run the full suite of acceptance tests, run `make testacc`.

+"So Please Follow the order"

 *Note:* Acceptance tests create real resources, and often cost money to run.